manilireb/CIL_2021/README.md

 ## Description
-This project was done as part of the course Computational Intelligence Lab 2021 at ETH Zurich (see [Course website] (http://da.inf.ethz.ch/teaching/2021/CIL/)).
+This project was done as part of the course Computational Intelligence Lab 2021 at ETH Zurich (see [Course website](http://da.inf.ethz.ch/teaching/2021/CIL/)).